Our Group:

 Annabel Kimberley (ERC-funded Research Technician): Annabel joined our lab in Autumn 2021.
 She is currently working on transient early-life effects on fitness and ageing using life-span extending pharmacological, genetic and dietary treatments.
 Annabel also provides general assistance across the group’s projects.

-Sara Irish (ERC-funded PhD student with Prof. Simone Immler): I am primarily interested in exploring the reasons behind why ageing has evolved.
-By combining both experimental and field research techniques in a model organism, my PhD project will investigate the costs and potential trade-offs involved in experimentally extending lifespan in the presence of real-world environmental stressors.
+Dr. Sara Irish (Postdoctoral student): I am primarily interested in exploring the reasons behind why ageing has evolved.
+By combining both experimental and field research techniques in a model organism, my PhD project investigated the costs and potential trade-offs involved in experimentally extending lifespan in the presence of real-world environmental stressors.
 I am also interested in the role of ageing in population dynamics and how our understanding of this could influence conservation efforts.

 _____________________________________________________________________